RexWangSida/CraftMaster/README.md

 ⋅⋅⋅The Official Game Website can be found at [**HERE**](http://rexwangsida.pythonanywhere.com).

 ## Open Issues
-So far only the Window OS version of the game is available to be downloaded on the game website.
-The Mac OS version of the game is still on the way.
+So far the executable game is only supported on Windows OS.
+- [x] Windows OS
+- [ ] Mac OS

 ## Acknowledgement
 We gratefully thank **_Thien Trandinh_** for the guidance throughout the term and **_Michael Fogleman_** for giving us permissions to modify the amazing original project.